TermCOMP/starexec-master/ORGANIZATION.md

    ```
    ./.profile
    ```
    and keep it running until competition is finished.
 This will fetch past data and periodically update the present status from StarExec.

-## Job Creation
+6. It will be nicer to automatically synchronize with the starexec-master repository.

+## Creating StarExec Jobs

 1. Open browser and log in to StarExec.